Roadmap

 Evaluating function calls

-How should we modify our eval
+How should we modify our eval for App?

 data Value = VNum Int